 How to Identify Indirect Competitors

 Your indirect competitors have just as much influence on your selling process as your direct competitors.
 In fact, because your indirect competitors are often writing content that competes with yours, they have an even greater effect on potential customers in the early stages of the buyer’s journey.
-So how do you discover them?
+So how do you discover them and track them effectively?

 1. Keyword Research